-The public comment period for the project will occur from March 3, 2025, to April 1, 2025.
-All written comments received by Placer County will be incorporated into the Final IS/MND and added in an appendix.
-Any additions or corrections to the IS/MND subsequent to public comments will be addressed within the final document.
+In accordance with CEQA, the public review and comment period for the project occurred from March 3, 2025, to April 1, 2025.
+All written comments received by Placer County have been incorporated into the Final IS/MND and added in Appendix E. Any additions or corrections to the IS/MND subsequent to public comments have been addressed within the final document and noted with a vertical line in the left margin.